Bardsey Island: King of Bardsey

-In 1925, at the age of 80, Love Pritchard was concerned over the future of the crown, he wished for it to be kept at the National Museum Cardiff in Wales.
+In 1925, at the age of 80, Love Pritchard was concerned about the future of the crown, and wanted it to be kept at the National Museum Cardiff in Wales.

-However, against king Love's wishes, the Wynn family sold the crown to the Merseyside Maritime Museum in Liverpool, England in 1986 where it was stored until 2000, when it was requested by Gwynedd Council to display within a 'special exhibition', it has since been loaned to Storiel gallery, in Bangor.
+However, against king Love's wishes, the Wynn family sold the crown to the Merseyside Maritime Museum in Liverpool, England in 1986 where it was stored until 2000, when it was requested by Gwynedd Council to display in a 'special exhibition'; it has since been loaned to Storiel gallery in Bangor.

 The first known title holder was John Williams; his son, John Williams II, the third of the recorded kings, was deposed in 1900, and asked to leave the island as he had become an alcoholic.
 At the outbreak of the First World War, the last king, Love Pritchard, offered himself and the men of Bardsey Island for military service, but he was refused as he was considered too old at the age of 71.
 Pritchard took umbrage, and declared the island a neutral power.
 In 1925, Pritchard left the island for the mainland, to seek a less laborious way of life, but died the following year.